-- Internal assessment data - Observation/ learning walks feedback, and children's journals/ books etc.

-Tasks Intended Impact/Success Criteria Timeline Participants On-going evaluation Autumn, Spring, Summer Review behaviour systems in EYFS to ensure that all children behave appropriately and engage in their learning.
-Behaviour practice are tailored to the individual needs and interest of the children, enhancing their confidence and progress.
-September 2020 EYFS Coordinator Head of School The EYFS lead has led the design of the school's new behaviour for learning system.
+Owner/s: Holly Matthews (EY FS Lead) and Matt Hawley (Head of Sch nool) throughou nildren make expected progress f It Reception; 0) of children achieve a GLD at th rom their respective starting points iternal assess k, and children's journals/ books etc. Tasks Intended Impact/Success Criteria a Ti imeline Participants On-going evaluation Autumn, Spring, Summer ystems in EYFS to ensure that all propriately and engage in their learning.
+Behaviour practice are tailored to the indivi needs and interest of the children, enhancing confidence and progress. eptember 2020 EYFS Coordinator Head of School The EYFS lead has led the design of the school' new behaviour for learning system.
 She has created the resources for this for the other classes across the school.
 07.09.20 Fall in behaviour incidents in the Reception class after the opening three weeks.
 09.11.20.
 Learning walk w.b 15.03.21 demonstrates how behaviour expectations are being continually reinforced in the early years classroom.
 Reception behaviour on playground at lunch has markedly improved since September.
 18.03.21.
-Behaviour board still being used well to effect.
-This term has seen the fewest behaviour incidents of any term thus far.
-28.06.21 Review and develop EYFS assessment systems.
-Children's progress in the EYFS stage is enhanced by teachers' excellent understanding of their learning.
-September 2019 EYFS Coordinator Head of School EYFS lead has designed the baseline assessment, using the latest research and literature to guide approaches.
+Review and devel op EYFS assessment systems.
+Children's progress in the EYFS stage is enhan teachers' excellent understanding of their lea eptember 2019 EYFS Coordinator Head of School EYFS lead has designed the baseline assessment, using the latest research and literature to guide approaches.
 To be used to assess all children by the end of October.
-08.2020 All baseline assessments completed at the end of Autumn 1.
+08.2020 All baseline assessments completed at the en of Autumn 1.
 09/11/20.
-EYFS lead has reviewed updated legislation on EYFS profile for summer 2021 and is reviewing the school's approach.
+EYFS lead has reviewed updated legislation of EYFS profile for summer 2021 and is reviewin the school's approach.
 Aiming to internally assess the children anyway.
 18.03.21.
-All children assessed against the EYFS profile.
-The Head will joint-lead the administration of the new baselining of Reception children in September 2021.
-28.06.21 Review the EYFS space, (including the outdoor space) to ensure that facilities and equipment are being maximised.
+Review the EYFS space, (including the outdoor space) to ensure that facilities and equipment are being maximised.
 The school makes the best use of its environment and facilities.
-Children's learning experiences are enhanced.
-September 2020 EYFS Coordinator Head of School The EYFS team have spent their summer holidays streamlining and enhancing the EYFS space.
+Children's learning experiences are enhanced. eptember 2020 EYFS Coordinator Head of School The EYFS team have spent their summer holidays streamlining and enhancing the EYFS space.
 Resources are now maximised, and the room looks vibrant and engaging.
-Evidence of children's mark making around the walls.
+Evidence o children's mark making around the walls.
 08.2020 Funding received from nursery closure being used to enhance the EYFS outdoor space.
-09.2020 EYFS leader continuing to hone the learning environment.
-Funding given from local grant to enable a stage to be erected to improve communication and language.
-10.10.20.
-EYFS lead continues to enhance the EYFS spaces.
-E.g. Materials purchased for stage area.
-18.03.21.
-Stage area continues to be under construction.
-Review of how to utilise space if needed to move to an R/1 class in September.
-28.06.21 Review EYFS journals (and other recording mediums) and marking and feedback processes.
-Children's progress in the EYFS stage is enhanced by regular, effective feedback, and teachers' excellent understanding of their learning.
-December 2019 EYFS Coordinator Head of School EYFS coordinator has established own processes for feedback and marking which show greater alignment with the whole school approach.
-She